KubaOfca/SnapPDF/README.md

 * Select a file name of PDF and location where to save
 * Select an area of screen capture
-* Hit Make an SS button to make screenshot of selected area
+* Hit Make screenshot button to make screenshot of selected area
 * Save screenshots to PDF file by clik End Session button